tmchuynh/tmchuynh/README.md

 | **E7** | [D8](https://github.com/tmchuynh/tmchuynh/issues/new?body=Please+do+not+change+the+title.+Just+click+%22Submit+new+issue%22.+You+don%27t+need+to+do+anything+else+%3AD&title=Chess%3A+Move+E7+to+D8) |
 <!-- END MOVES LIST -->

 Having fun?
-Ask a friend to do the next move!
+Share this on Github, Twitter, Linkedin, etc and ask a friend to do the next move!

 #### How it works

 When you click on a link and submit a new issue with the desired move, a GitHub action is triggered, which in turn runs a small python script that performs the specified movement, updates this README file and commits the changes.

 Have you spotted a bug?
 Something missing?
-Feel free to open an [issue](https://github.com/marcizhu/readme-chess/issues) and I will try to fix it as soon as possible :D
+Feel free to open an [issue](https://github.com/tmchuynh/tmchuynh/issues) and I will try to fix it as soon as possible 😄

 <details>